Get your Fantasia Fair Experience Off on the Right Foot

 You’ll want to plan to arrive at your inn early Sunday afternoon to unload, unpack, and unwind.
 Sometime between 1:00 and 5:00 pm, make your way to the Boatslip Resort Hotel, located at 161 Commercial Street.
 Here you can check in, pick up your registration packet, get your badge and tickets for the week’s activities, and get acquainted with other Fair-goers.
 If you arrive after 5:00, don’t be too concerned about checking in–you’ll have an opportunity to do so Monday.

 Look through your registration packet.
-It will contain the schedule for the week, the first daily issue of the special in-town edition of The Fantasia Fair Newsletter, a map of Provincetown, and a copy of the Participant’s Guide.
+It will contain the schedule for the week, the first daily issue of the special in-town edition of The Fantasia Fair Newsletter, a map of Provincetown, a copy of the Participant’s Guide, a sheet of meal/event tickets, your 2021 Fantasia Fair pin, and a swag bag.
 You should take a few minutes to read the newsletter, as it will include the definitive next day’s schedule reflecting any changes in the program since the Participant’s Guide went to press.
 We publish the newsletter each day during Fair week.
 You can pick it at the Fair Office, at lunches, and at evening events.
 Also familiarize yourself with the Participant’s Guide, as it contains information about programs, presenters, events, another map, and Provincetown itself.
 We make the guide small enough to fit nicely in a hand bag or breast pocket, so you can keep it with you for the entire week.

 If you arrive early enough in the afternoon, you might wish to take a stroll down Commercial Street to do some shopping or grab a quick bite to eat.
 Don’t worry about getting lost– Provincetown isn’t very big, and you’ll have that map of the town.